rp42dev/OpenAI-Marketing-Assistant/README.md

 # OpenAI Marketing Assistant

-The OpenAI Marketing Assistant is a toolkit designed to leverage OpenAI's API for various marketing tasks.
-Whether you need help pinpointing target audiences, crafting persuasive sales letters, or optimizing marketing emails, this toolkit harnesses the power of AI-generated content to boost the campaigns.
+Command line tool to leverage OpenAI's API for various marketing tasks.

-## Features/Tasks
+## Features/Tasks examples

 - **Identify Niche Problem and Solution**
 - **Define Target Audience and Create Avatar**
 - **Write a Sales Letter in Story Form Using PAS Framework**
+- **Create a Landing Page for the Product or Service**

 ## Prerequisites

 - Python 3.6 or higher
 - OpenAI API key(see [OpenAI API](https://beta.openai.com/signup/) for more information)
+- OpenAI Assistant ID token(see [OpenAI API](https://beta.openai.com/signup/) for more information)

 ## Usage